 If Uber is the way you like to get from place to place and get your meals delivered, the Uber Visa Card is a strong candidate.
 However, this card is hampered by the fact that you can only redeem rewards as Uber Cash.
 Because you can redeem rewards as actual cash back when using the Capital One® Savor® Cash Rewards Credit Card, and because it offers an excellent cashback rate on dining and entertainment, we think the Capital One® Savor® Cash Rewards Credit Card is overall a better card.

 Still, the Capital One® Savor® Cash Rewards Credit Card also has an annual fee of $95.
 However, if you like the card but don’t think you’ll spend enough to make the annual fee worth it, the Capital One SavorOne Cash Rewards Credit Card might be a better fit.
-It has a lower cashback rate of 3% Cash Back on dining; 3% Cash Back on entertainment; 2% Cash Back at grocery stores; 1% Cash Back on all other purchases, but the annual fee is $0.
+It has a lower cashback rate of 3% Cash Back on dining and entertainment; 3% Cash Back on popular streaming services; 3% Cash Back at grocery stores; 1% Cash Back on all other purchases.
+Plus, earn 8% cash back on tickets at Vivid Seats through January 2023, but the annual fee is $0.